WORKING IN CT

 HOW THE CT PROGRAM WORKS

-The CT program is offered through a partnership with other Michigan Community Colleges in the Michigan Radiologic and Imaging Science (MiRIS) Consortium.
+The CT program is offered through a partnership with other Michigan Community Colleges in the EPiC Consortium.
 Each college enrolls students in the program under their admission criteria and each awards the degree according to that college’s completion requirements.

-For more information on the program and to read the student handbook.
+For more information on the program, visit the following website.

 LouAnn Goodwin, M.Ed., R.T.
 (R)(CT)(MR)